Lokprakash-babu/hashnode-mindsdb/README.md

-This is a cloned version of another repository.
+This is a cloned version of another repository https://github.com/Chris-Blesson/hashnode-mindsdb.
 This repository is used for production deployment purpose.